 Half-hardy annuals are the perfect choice for gardeners in a hurry.
 Fast growing and colourful, many half-hardy annual species have the stature to perform centre stage in summer planting schemes.Despite their exotic looks, half-hardy annuals are surprisingly easy to grow, though you do need to raise them from seed, indoors.
 Growing half-hardy annuals from seed will give you a much wider choice of varieties than you’ll have if you buy ready-grown plants, and some species will flower in as little as 12 weeks.Prick out seedlings into pots or multi-cell trays and grow them on into sturdy plants, ready to drop into border gaps.
 Dot single plants as accents through your borders, or plant generous drifts between perennials, providing a contrast of foliage and colour.

-Available in many vibrant colours, so there’s one of these zingy daisies to suit every colour scheme.
+Zinnias are available in many vibrant colours, so there’s one of these zingy daisies to suit every colour scheme.
 Also good as cut flowers.
 Height: 30-90cm.
 Flowers in 16 weeks.

-Annual climbers, like this cup-and-saucer vine, quickly cover unsightly walls.
+Annual climbers, like this cup-and-saucer vine, Cobaea, quickly cover unsightly walls.
 They can also be trained to make a feature up an obelisk.
 Height: 6m.
 Flowers in 16 weeks.

-Fuzzy flowers in bold spikes or weeping tails.
+Amaranthus bear fuzzy flowers in bold spikes or weeping tails.
 Choose from plants with red or green flowers and foliage.
 Height: 45-120cm.
 Flowers in 12 weeks.